ad1tyaaa/100days/round-1.md

 **Progress :** Completed Pointer-to-Pointer (Double Pointer), and solved a lot of MCQ-type problems.

 **Final THoughts :** I 3rd lecture, and all of Pointers with it.
 Next is Dynamic Memort Allocation.

+## day 40 : 12 November 2023

+**Progress :** Completed Reference Variables, and Dynamic Memory Allocation.

+**Final Thoughts :** I finished Reference Variable and Dynamic Memory Allocation.
+Next is Macros, Inline Functions, etc. The following lecture is about a few small easy topics.
+Looking forward to it.